 Felons Carrying a Concealed Weapon

 People who have been convicted of felonies should be careful around firearms or ammunition and should not carry a weapon.
 The overall idea is that convicted criminals are dangerous or could be potentially dangerous and should not have accesses to guns, ammo, or weapons.
-These types of cases are taken seriously by law enforcement and will be prosecuted aggressively.
+These types of cases are taken seriously by law enforcement in West Palm Beach and will be prosecuted aggressively.
 Even if you are innocent, you might be taken for a ride through the system which will cost money and time.
 An old proverb is very applicable here.
 If you play with fire – arms – you’re going to get burned.What the Prosecutor Has to Prove to Convict You

 The state prosecutor must prove beyond a reasonable doubt: